MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 > [!NOTE]
 > If you are developing this project for Android, there is no need to install the ARKit XR Plugin package.
 Similarly, if you are developing this project for iOS, you do not need to install the ARCore XR Plugin.

-## Customize MRTK to support AR Foundation camera
+## Configure MRTK for AR Foundation

 In the Hierarchy window select the **MixedRealityToolkit**, then in the Inspector clone the camera profile and give it an suitable name, for example “ARCameraConfigurationProfile” and click on the **Clone** button: